Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Numerical Results

 For test cases based on \textsl{Block 2}, regardless of the modeling error due to the presence of fibers, the filters show a very high confidence in the presence of the real line of block, as illustrated in Figures~\ref{fig:proba_Block1Iso} and~\ref{fig:proba_Block2Iso}.
 In contrast, the block from \textsl{Block 1} test cases is more difficult to detect with high confidence.
 For filters that do not make an assumption error regarding the presence of fibers, the filter is confident in the presence of the real block during the first $6$0~ms, as shown in Figure~\ref{fig:proba_Block1Iso}.
 Beyond this point, all geodesic distances exhibit roughly the same likelihood.
 According to the activation maps in Figure~\ref{fig:AT block bf}, the $60$~ms mark corresponds to the moment when the block is crossed, after which its effect becomes very weak.
 As the confidence level in the first part is lower than that of the filter associated with the \textsl{Block 2} test cases, this explains the indecision of the filter in the latter part of the simulation.
 For test case \textsl{Block1Ani}, due to the lower observability of the block combined with the modeling error caused by the omission of fibers, the filters tend to overlook the real block and instead show confidence in the absence of a block, as illustrated in Figure~\ref{fig:proba_Block1Ani}.
 Note, however, that throughout the various test cases, the filters have consistently been able to discard the false block, regardless of the modeling errors.

 Activation maps can also be recomputed, using the output of the extended-state filter.
 Such maps are shown in Figure~\ref{fig:AT block after}.
-With the extended state and choice between three possible distance maps and operators $O$, we are able to reconstruct accurate activation maps, containing the true conduction lines of block for all four test cases \textsl{Block1Iso}, \textsl{Block1Ani}, \textsl{Block2Iso} and \textsl{Block2Ani}.
-For the \textsl{Block1Ani} test case, which mode distribution across time did not indicate the presence of a true line of block (see Figure~\ref{41}), we are still able to observe a reconstructed line of block in the activation map, though smaller than in the reference map.
+With the extended state and the choice between three possible distance maps and operators $O$, we are able to reconstruct accurate activation maps, containing the true conduction lines of block for all four test cases \textsl{Block1Iso}, \textsl{Block1Ani}, \textsl{Block2Iso} and \textsl{Block2Ani}.
+For the \textsl{Block1Ani} test case, whose mode distribution across time did not indicate the presence of a true line of block (see Figure~\ref{41}), we are still able to observe a reconstructed line of block in the activation map, though smaller than in the reference map.
 For the \textsl{Block2Iso} and \textsl{Block2Ani} cases, the line of block localization and presence is well recovered.
 Some singularities appear on both sides of the discontinuity line.
 These are in fact caused by approximations in the reconstructed geodesic distance, which, for instance, may exaggerate the strength of the block line compared to the real one.
 Figure~\ref{fig:ex_dist_block} provides a glimpse of these imperfections in the geodesic distance computed using formula~\eqref{sigma_distance}.
+It shows the resulting geodesic distance from a specific region to all points of the heart surface, reconstructed to mimic \textit{Block 1}.
+While the presence of the conduction line of block is clearly visible, it appears wider and stronger than in the reference activation map of Figure~\ref{fig:AT block after}.
+In addition, its shape is irregular and dependent on the underlying mesh discretization, thereby explaining the artificial geometrical features observed in the reconstructed activation maps.

-These results tend to validate the ability of the extended filter to discriminate true from artificial lines of block, even with imprecision in the estimated distance matrix and conductivity tensors in $O$.
+Overall, these results tend to validate the ability of the extended filter to discriminate true from artificial lines of block, even with imprecision in the estimated distance matrix and conductivity tensors in $O$.